Arad-Afzali/AES-File-Encryptor-Decryptor/README.md

 - Ensure you have the necessary permissions to execute scripts on your operating system.
 - This project uses the `pycryptodome` library for cryptographic functions.
 - If you encounter any issues, please open an issue on GitHub.
-- **Manual Key Management**: The text encryption key is not saved anywhere else by the application.
-Users must manually save this key and ensure its security.
-If the key is lost, the encrypted file cannot be decrypted.

 ## Future Work